ketonkss4/kotlin_mp_coroutines/README.md

 # Marco Polo Sample Companion App
 ## To setup the project
+1. brew install git-lfs
+2. git lfs install
-1. git submodule update --init
+3. git submodule update --init
-2. cd hbmx; scripts/setup.sh
+4. ./gradlew assembleDebug

 This app is expected to be used as a companion to the normal Marco Polo app.
 You should install the full MP app